eclipse-archived/codewind-docs/docs/_blog/2020-04-16-working-with-private-registries.md

 I'm starting with a Codewind project created using the Node.js Express project template.
 When I open the application and navigate to its `/codewind` endpoint, I'm greeted with:

 ![image of Hey there, this is codewind saying hi and thanks for using me](images/blog/privateregnode01.png){:width="500px"}
-*Hey there, this is codewind saying hi and thanks for using me* {:style="margin: 30px; text-align: center;"}
+*Hey there, this is Codewind saying hi and thanks for using me* {:style="margin: 30px; text-align: center;"}

 The message looks pretty bland doesn't it?
 Luckily, I happen to have a special package hosted on my private GitHub NPM registry that I can use to give this message some flair.
 First, I'll configure the credentials for the registry in my `~/.npmrc` configuration file: